 From time to software and tools to employees, resources are the fires that keep professional service organizations running.
 But coordinating resources within a project without resource management software can be difficult.
 Being able to account for each resource on a granular scale is essential to keeping project efficiency and productivity high, and a robust resource management software platform like Wrike can help you do just that.

-Read on to find out how to successfully use resource management software to coordinate projects across your organization and learn how Wrike can help you manage resources more effectively starting today.
+Read on to find out how to do resource planning using resource management software to coordinate projects across your organization — plus, learn how Wrike can help you manage resources more effectively starting today.

 Before we get into the specifics of resource management software, here are a few high-level tips for coordinating resources:

 When possible, wait for resources to be ready

 It can be tempting to get projects up and running as soon as you’ve gotten the green light.
 But beginning a project without the right resources in place can actually “extend the end date of a four-month project to as much as a year,” according to Gatner’s “Resource Capacity Planning for PPM Leaders: Crawl Before You Walk” report.
 That’s three times longer than expected.

 It may seem counterintuitive, but delaying a project a month to accommodate resource availability could actually save you up to eight months of delays.
 Instead of pushing the project forward, wait until all resources are available to dedicate to the project.
 We know this may not always be possible when resources are scarce, but using technology like Wrike’s resource management software lets you better forecast team members’ commitments can help your entire organization achieve better outcomes.